FluxCTRL/FluxCTRL/CONTRIBUTING.md

 ## Issues

 __Found a vulnerability?
-Please disclose responsibly by emailing FluxCTRL at Gmail.com.__
+Please disclose it responsibly by emailing FluxCTRL at Gmail.__

 The [issue tracker][issues] is the best way to submit [bug reports](#bug-reports) and [feature requests] (#feature-requests), but please respect these __golden__ rules: